Self-triggered min-max DMPC for asynchronous multi-agent systems with communication delays: Introduction

-For MAS, periodic implementation of the distributed control schemes may lead to an undesirable communication burden and induce a nontrivial energy consumption.
-Alternatively, the \emph{event-based} distributed control method is a promising solution to reduce the communication load of MAS since the control inputs are only updated and transmitted to actuators at triggering time instants \cite{dimarogonas2011distributed}.
-Based on different triggering strategies, the triggered DMPC in existing literature can be mainly classified into two categories: event-triggered \cite{gross2015cooperative,li2015periodic,zou2019event,liu2020distributed,Kolarijani2020adencentralized}, and self-triggered DMPC \cite{wang2017self,mi2019self,zhan2018distributed}.
-The authors in \cite{zhan2018distributed} present a self-triggered DMPC algorithm for the consensus problem of synchronous linear MAS. {However, the aperiodic implementation and update of control inputs in these communication-efficient DMPC schemes may result in asynchronous information transmission among agents, which may degrade the control performance (or even destroy the closed-loop stability) due to the inaccurate information of neighbors \cite{fang2005information}.
+For MAS, the periodic implementation of distributed control algorithms may lead to an undesirable communication burden and induce a nontrivial energy consumption.
+Alternatively, the \emph{event-based} distributed control method is a promising solution to reduce the communication load of MAS since the control inputs are only updated and transmitted to actuators at triggering time instants \cite{dimarogonas2011distributed,wang2020adaptive,wang2019distributed,tian2020memory}.
+In contrast with these methods, event-based distributed MPC (DMPC) has the advantage of systematically handling the constraints of MAS, reducing the communication burden, while optimizing the control performance.
+Based on different triggering conditions, the triggered DMPC in existing literature can be mainly classified into two categories: event-triggered \cite{gross2015cooperative,zou2019event,Kolarijani2020adencentralized}, and self-triggered DMPC \cite{mi2019self,zhan2018distributed}.
+The authors in \cite{zhan2018distributed} present a self-triggered DMPC algorithm for the consensus problem of synchronous linear MAS.
+However, these communication-efficient DMPC schemes result in the asynchronous information communication among agents, which may degrade the control performance (or even destroy the closed-loop stability) due to the inaccurate information of neighbors \cite{fang2005information}.
 The authors in \cite{mi2019self} propose a co-design self-triggered DMPC method for the linear MAS with asynchronous communication.
-To be specific, the previously broadcast information is used to estimate current optimal states; however, the estimation error induced by the asynchronous communication is not explicitly handled.} Some promising results along the research line of the coordination of asynchronous MAS {could be found in}, for example, \cite{zou2019event,liu2010distributed,incremona2017asynchronous}.
+To be specific, the previously broadcast information is used to estimate current optimal states; however, the estimation error induced by the asynchronous communication is not explicitly handled.
+Some promising results along the research line of the coordination of asynchronous MAS can be found in, for example, \cite{zou2019event,incremona2017asynchronous}.
 On the other hand, the delay-free transmission among MAS, assumed in the literature mentioned above, is impractical.
-Understandably, the time-varying communication delays may degrade the overall system's control performance and prevent agents from reaching the control objective.
-This issue has been studied in \cite{li2013robust,li2014distributed,el2015distributed,su2019distributed}. {We note that most of these works only concentrate on one of these communication issues while ignoring others.
-How to simultaneously and efficiently address these communication issues for MAS is still a challenging problem, especially for uncertain nonlinear MAS.
-Motivated by this fact, in this paper, we propose a self-triggered min-max DMPC for asynchronous MAS.}
+Understandably, the time-varying communication delays may prevent agents from achieving the control objective.
+This issue has been studied in \cite{li2017robust,el2015distributed}.
+We note that most of these works only concentrate on one of these issues while ignoring others.
+Simultaneously addressing the aforementioned issues of MAS remains difficult, especially for nonlinear MAS with state and control constraints.